What you need to know

 Antenatal appointments:

-In a normal pregnancy, you’ll have antenatal appointments with your midwife or doctor:
+In an uncomplicated pregnancy, you’ll have antenatal appointments with your midwife or doctor:

 You can take your partner or another support person with you.